 The USDA Plant Hardiness Map – Should You Use It?

-While the USDA Plant Hardiness Zone Map helps gardeners know which plants to grow and which of their plants may survive over time, experts warn not to view it strictly.
+Yes!
+The USDA Hardiness map is a great way to figure out which crops to grow in your region.
+But – while the USDA Plant Hardiness Zone Map helps gardeners know which plants to grow and which of their plants may survive over time, experts warn not to view it strictly.

 According to the National Gardening Association, differences in climate in the west are not adequately addressed on the map.
 One area may always be dry and another wet, but still, be in the same zone.